Skip to main content

 Social Dynamics

 Southern hospitality is real but different from NYC directness.
 Social integration takes more intentional effort.
-The transplant community is substantial—you'll find fellow New Yorkers easily.
+The transplant community is substantial, and you'll find fellow New Yorkers easily.

 Space and Nature